TAO: Tolerance-Aware Optimistic Verification for Floating-Point Neural Networks: : Optimistic operator-level dispute protocol

 We materialize \(S\) as an \texttt{fx.GraphModule} by cloning operators in \(S\), replacing references to \(\mathrm{In}(S)\) with placeholders, and emitting \(\mathrm{Out}(S)\) as graph outputs.
 Parameters are reused by reference; operator attributes and tensor metadata are preserved.

-\Paragraph{Merkle commitments to weights, graph, and interfaces.} We commit separately to weights and graph structure via Merkle trees whose roots are published on chain.
+\Paragraph{Merkle commitments to weights, graph, and interfaces.} We commit separately to weights and graph structure via Merkle trees whose roots are recorded by the coordinator.
 We define $\Hsh(\cdot)$ as the SHA-256 hash function.

 \emph{Weights.} We sort \texttt{state\_dict} keys lexicographically and hash each parameter tensor:

 where \(\textsf{canon}(\cdot)\) serializes raw tensor bytes, dtype, shape, and stride, forming the weight Merkle tree \(\mathcal{T}_w\) with root \(r_w\).